Timeline of women in warfare in the United States from 1900 to 1949: 1910s

 The first American women enlisted into the regular armed forces were 13,000 women admitted into active duty in the U.S. Navy during the war.
 They served stateside in jobs and received the same benefits and responsibilities as men, including identical pay (US$28.75 per month), and were treated as veterans after the war.

 The U.S. Marine Corps enlisted 305 female Marine Reservists (F) to "free men to fight" by filling positions such as clerks and telephone operators on the home front.

-In 1918 during the war, twin sisters Genevieve and Lucille Baker transferred from the Naval Coastal Defense Reserve and became the first uniformed women to serve in the U.S. Coast Guard.
-Before the war ended, several more women joined them, all of them serving in the Coast Guard at Coast Guard Headquarters.
+In January 1918, Myrtle Hazard enlisted in the Coast Guard, served as a telegraph operator, and was discharged as an Electrician 1st Class.
+She was the only woman to serve in the Coast Guard during the war and she is the namesake of USCGC Myrtle Hazard.
+Wartime newspapers erroneously reported that twin sisters Genevieve and Lucille Baker were the first women to serve in the Coast Guard.
+While they tried to enlist, they were not accepted.

 These women were demobilized when hostilities ceased, and aside from the Nurse Corps the uniformed military became once again exclusively male.
 In 1942, women were brought into the military again, largely following the British model.